-Exact construction dates may change due to weather or other factors.
-Motorists are cautioned to reduce their speed while traveling through work zones.
-Pay attention and watch for workers.
+ADVISORY: Dates may change due to weather or other factors.
+Motorists are advised to expect delays, exercise caution, and reduce their speed while traveling through work zones.
 Before heading out, get real-time information on work status and traffic conditions.
-Call 511, visit http://www.511ga.org/ or download the Georgia 511 app.
+Call 511, visit 511ga.org, or download the Georgia 511 app.

 For issues or questions related to this project, please call the GDOT Hotline at 404-609-4609 or email Transform285400@dot.ga.gov